 Nina Marhemati, Farnaz Adib Yaghaei, Hannaneh Soltani, Amir Mobarhani, Mir Alireza Athari, Leila Mehri, Yasser Shahriari Arimi, Ali Noormohammadi Asl, Omid Esrafilian, Ehsan Aboosaeedan, Arash Kalantari, Rana Talaei Shahir, Sadaf Fardad

 Alireza Tajfar, Pouyan Eslami, Omid Esrafilian, Mohammad Farahi, Mohammad Amin Mahmoudzadeh, Mohammad Amin Kashi

 The major focus of surgical robotics team is the design and construction of devices to make surgical procedures and surgical training more accurate, effective and less invasive.
 The current project followed in our team is the design and evaluation of a novel haptic feedback system for facilitating eye surgery training.
 Undoubtedly, our collaboration with the Farabi Eye Hospital, the Center of Excellence in Ophthalmology, is a valuable and constructive asset for this project.
-This project involves design and integration of mechanical and electrical systems and development of advanced control frameworks for these systems.
+This project involves the design and integration of mechanical and electrical systems and the development of advanced control frameworks for these systems.
 In addition, the following projects are the most recent projects conducted in our research group:

 - Sliding mode impedance control design for teleoperation systems